timmyjose-projects/garvel/design/DesignNotes.md

     not averse to adopting a `rustdoc` style documentation support.
 IMPORTANT: check with the Rust team if their OS licence allows for it.

+  * Follow the SPI model to expose the core functionality to the CLI.
+This would also allow seamless integration of a GUI component later on, if needed.
+The same model can be followed internally in other modules - need to explore this further. @TODO

 ## Tentative garvel interface